thelebster/example-mosquitto-simple-auth-docker/README.md

 **Jan 10, 2021**
 * Fix write permissions for mosquitto directories.
 Check [this thread](https://github.com/eclipse/mosquitto/issues/1078) for details.
 * Allow to run a specific version of Mosquitto docker image.
+* Add support for Mosquitto 2.x.
+Check [Migrating from 1.x to 2.0](https://mosquitto.org/documentation/migrating-to-2-0/) for details.